 Raid Boss Training

 As mentioned before, Shulk is nowhere close to the strongest Raid Boss available.
 As you go down the list of moves to use, you’ll probably become more and more disappointed — and rightfully so.
-The AI doesn’t use any of its specials well, so we have no choice but to avoid them for the sake of consistency.
-Most of our Raid Boss guides suggest that you remain on-stage, but an exception is made when the character’s grounded and aerial options aren’t strong enough to pose a significant threat.
-This is the case with Shulk, so feel free to leave the stage as often as you want.
-Here are all the moves to use during training:
+The AI doesn’t properly use any of its special moves, so we have no choice but to avoid them for the sake of consistency.
+Most of our Raid Boss guides suggest that you remain on-stage, but an exception is sometimes made when the character’s grounded and aerial options aren’t strong enough to pose a significant threat.
+This is the case with Shulk, so feel free to leave the stage as you see fit.
+Here are all the moves to focus on:

-- Grab & throws: Shulk’s throws are a shame because, with Monado Arts active, they are actually quite useful.
+- Shulk’s throws are a shame because, with Monado Arts active, they’re actually quite useful.
 Without them, their power and combo utility is decreased.
 You should still teach your FP to grab, and when you do, simply toss it near the nearest ledge or use an up throw to start an up air juggling combo.

-- Up tilt: This move boasts a large vertical range.
-Use it to scoop up your opponent when they’re trying to land.
+- Use up tilt to scoop up your opponent when they’re trying to land.
 You can then follow up with another up tilt or even an up air or two!

 Shulk is kind of a strange case.
-By all accounts, his AI is disappointing, and it can’t use its central Monado Arts gimmick.
+By all accounts, his AI is disappointing, and it can’t correctly use its central Monado Arts gimmick.
 But Shulk has still found a place in the competitive metagame!
-If you have any questions that we didn’t answer here, join our Discord server and ask!
-If you want to enter a tournament, you can check our Powersaves guide or mobile backup guide to learn how to participate.
-We also appreciate donations to keep the site up and running.
+If you have any questions that we didn’t answer here, join our Discord server and ask away!
+If you’d like to enter a tournament, you can check our entry guide to learn how to participate.
+We also appreciate donations to keep the site up and running, plus we’ve got a Patreon page with special benefits.
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.